 A quirk of bus travel in Patagonia is that long-distance journeys tend to only run in the daytime.
 When travelling, we usually seek to take overnight buses so we can save on accommodation costs and avoid losing time for activities and sightseeing.
 This was rarely an option in Patagonia.

 How to find and book buses in Patagonia

 It’s often possible to book Patagonia buses in advance online.
 It’s best to do this whenever possible, especially in peak season between November and February.

-In some locations we found that it was fine to book transport a day or two before, either through our accommodation or the bus station.
-This was especially the case for services that ran several times per day, such as between Bariloche and El Bolsón.
+In some locations in Patagonia we’ve found it fine to book transport a day or two before, either through our accommodation or the bus station.
+This is especially the case for services that run several times per day, such as between Bariloche and El Bolsón.

 Getting to Patagonia: where do you begin?

 Before we get onto bus transport within Patagonia, let’s take a moment to look at the best ways to get to Patagonia in the first place.

 The best way to reach Patagonia depends on the starting point for your travel in the region.
 The three most popular places to begin are Ushuaia in the far south, Bariloche in the north, and El Calafate, which is midway along the backpacker route.

 Whichever your starting point, you’re in for a long journey if you do anything other than fly, as we will see below.
 The most popular hubs for travelling into Patagonia are Santiago in Chile and Buenos Aires in Argentina.